xuehua/django/README.md

    pages_project/pages_project/settings.py as follwing.
    ALLOWED_HOSTS = ['*']

-1. Copy Pipfile, Pipfile.lock, Procfile under the top directory to the corresponding projects and commit the changes.
+2. Copy Pipfile, Pipfile.lock under the top directory to the corresponding
+   projects and commit the changes.
    For pages_project, we copy the files to the directory of pages_project.

+3. Add Procfile in the corresponding project directory.
+   For pages_project, we have Procfile as following.
+   web: gunicorn pages_project.wsgi --log-file -
 2. Run "heroku login" to log in.

 3. Run "heroku create".